BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Introduction

-Previous learning-based methods for feature tracking, such as Deep-EV-Tracker~\cite{deepev}, naively combine event data and RGB images by initializing the tracking position with results from another modality, which leads to only limited improvements.
-In other fields~\cite{Zhang_2023_CVPR, zhang2021object}, attention-based~\cite{vaswani2023attention} modules have been explored for alignment and fusion.
+Previous learning-based methods for feature tracking either adopt a naive fusion strategy\cite{deepev}, resulting in marginal performance gains, or align event data with low-frame-rate image data before fusion, thereby sacrificing the high temporal resolution inherent to event data.
+In other fields\cite{Zhang_2023_CVPR, zhang2021object,deltar}, attention-based\cite{vaswani2023attention} modules have been explored for implicit alignment and fusion.
 While these methods can be effective, they do not meet the efficiency requirements for high-frame-rate feature tracking.
-On the other hand, traditional techniques such as the Kalman filter~\cite{10.1115/1.3662552}, offer efficient tools for the fusion of asynchronous data.
-However, they usually require careful hand-crafted parameter tuning and still do not achieve the performance levels as recent learning-based methods.
+On the other hand, traditional techniques such as the Kalman filter\cite{10.1115/1.3662552} offer efficient tools for the fusion of asynchronous data.
+However, they typically require manually tuned parameters, such as carefully adjusting the uncertainty of observations, yet still underperform compared to recent learning-based methods.

-Based on these observations, we propose a novel framework that can achieve high-frame-rate feature tracking (over 100 FPS) by leveraging the event data and RGB images, dubbed BlinkTrack.
-Our method is inspired by the traditional technique, i.n., Kalman filter, but extends it to the learning-based framework.
-Specifically, our framework consists of an event branch and an image branch.
-Both branches employ the differentiable Kalman filters.
-They learn to predict uncertainty from new measurements and incorporate these measurements into feature tracking through end-to-end training.
-The characteristics inherited from the differentiable Kalman filter offer several advantages.
-First, it improves the single-modality tracker by learning the optimal state.
-Second, it helps resolve ambiguities and incorrect measurements caused by occlusions.
-Third, it naturally supports the fusion of asynchronous measurements from different modalities.
-In addition to the Kalman filter, our event branch and RGB branch are well-designed, achieving a balance of high precision and efficiency.